akmtaiwansoftware/docs/CONTRIBUTING.md

 ## Technical Overview

-Exosite's docs site is hosted on Github Pages, this means that it is just a bunch of static HTML files.
+Exosite's docs site is hosted on GitHub Pages, this means that it is just a bunch of static HTML files.
 To make the docs easier to write, this repo includes a custom static site generator that reads markdown and transforms it into HTML.